 “I often see flowers from a passing car, that are gone before I can tell what they are… Was something brushed across my mind, that no one on earth will ever find?”

 - Then there are emotions that color thinking like fire.
 Emotions work as jet fuel to make us just do that thing.
 The word emotion comes from Latin emovere which means to move.
 So emotions create mental agitation so we do something, and it keeps building slowly until we actually do it.
-In other words, emotions make us move, which can be nice or not nice, but… not before igniting our thoughts with their particular color of fire.
+In other words, emotions make us take action, which can be nice or not nice, but… not before igniting our thoughts with their particular color of fire.

 And then of course there is…